minglangdu/montecarlo/README.md

 # Monte Carlo Simulation

 This is a simulation to find the probability of running out of money given a set of investments.
+It takes ideas and data from chapter 12 from [Impractical Python Projects](https://nostarch.com/impracticalpythonprojects), though the code is *completely* written from scratch.

 ## Monte Carlo Explanation